 Goodness gracious great balls of fire

 What a sunset ah!?
 That kind of beauty makes you hungry and for a Top Gun fan like me, there’s only one place in San Diego to grab dinner.
-I can’t believe that this spot was right under my nose, a stone throw away from my hotel.
-This little spot is where Maverick, Charlie, Goose and his wife (played by Meg Ryan) had one of their last moments together before Goose’s tragic accident.
+I can’t believe that this spot was right under my nose, a stone’s throw away from my hotel.
+This little spot is where Maverick, Charlie, Goose, and his wife (played by Meg Ryan) had one of their last moments together before Goose’s tragic accident.
 It’s also where Maverick and Charlie reunite and live happily ever after – the Kansas City Barbeque.

 This little joint was used in the filming of Top Gun – the greatest movie ever made back in 1985.
-The owners have certainly not forgotten about this and are happily earning a living thanks to this wise decision even after 30 years.
+The owners have certainly not forgotten about this and are happily making a living thanks to this wise decision even after 30 years.
 The original piano is still here, the walls are lined with memorabilia and the BBQ is not too bad either.